 Her first novel attempt now happily resides in a digital “drawer,” though it did garner a couple award nominations.
 She is currently sending her actual “first novel”—Elliott’s Name Is Elliot—out to agents.

 For her novel-length work, she was nominated for the UCLA Writer’s Program 2016 Allegra Johnson Prize in Novel Writing and was among the Top 30 in the 2015 Dana Awards for novel writing.
-In 2017, she made the longlist for the wigleaf Top 50 Very Short Fictions.
+In both 2017 and 2018, she made the longlist for the wigleaf Top 50 Very Short Fictions.
 In 2018, she received three Pushchart Prize nominations.

 She and her husband are full-time RVers and spend their time driving in giant circles around North America.

 Her first short story was published by concīs.
 Since then she has been published in many others journals.
 Click here for a full list of her current and forthcoming publications.